• Skip to primary navigation

 So, if you’re looking for the perfect corn muffin to accompany your favorite soup or chili, or to serve up for breakfast paired with some butter and jam, give these muffins a try.
 I whipped up a batch of these for kids last week as an afternoon snack, and they were VERY happy campers.
 I think next I’m going to live on the edge try making a batch of these in my cast-iron skillet!
 Oh yeah, just put that skillet on the table and dig in!

-the best corn muffins
+the best corn muffins with jam

 the best corn muffins: